 Treatment Development Program Action Plan

-TDP strategically funds highly meritorious grants to advance research in every phase, including (1) basic research to identify environmental triggers, genetic determinants, and disease processes offering leads for a cure or prevention (2) translational and clinical studies to bring treatment discoveries from the lab to patients, offering high-impact results and immediate benefits and (3) research to quantify and qualify biological, psychosocial and economic impacts ensuring swift regulatory approval and insurance reimbursement for potential treatments.
+TDP is advancing the science through funding meritorious research, including (1) basic research on how alopecia areata triggers the body’s immune response, (2) translational and clinical studies to test the effectiveness of potential treatments and and (3) research to quantify and qualify biological, psychosocial and economic impacts ensuring swift regulatory approval and insurance reimbursement for potential treatments.

 Over the next three years, NAAF expects to advance our basic immunology knowledge by exploring all avenues directed by worldwide immunology experts.
 We expect to grow the Registry with data and samples from 6,000 new participants.
 We also expect to have at least one treatment move from indication to approval and have more in line.

 Help us accelerate the Treatment Development Program by making a valuable investment.
 Our goal is to triple NAAF’s investment in the Treatment Development Program in order to develop effective treatments sooner.
 You are the key to the Foundation’s success in reaching this goal.
 Together, we will accelerate the search for safe and effective treatments.